astephens-fsd/web-sprint-challenge-javascript-fundamentals/README.md

 .filter is removing elements we do not need or want and creates a new array.
 A case for .filter would be to filter out tasks that took less than 2 hours to complete from a tasks array.

 2. Explain the difference between a callback and a higher order function.
+Callback functions are passed to another function as an argument.
+First we will define the function, and will be called and invoked at a later time.
+Higher order functions can take other functions as their arguments.

 3. Explain what a closure is.